Offline Mapping

 Using maps without an Internet connection is common requirement.
 Luckily, there are a few options available to you to implement offline mapping in your app.

-• Caching Automatically store tiles as the user loads them through interacting with the map
+• Caching Automatically store tiles as the user loads them through interacting with the map, usually on a temporary basis

 • Bulk downloading Download an entire area/region of tiles in one shot, ready for a known no-Internet situation

-• Bundling Provide a set of tiles to all users through assets or the filesystem
+• Bundling Provide a set of pre-determined tiles to all users through app assets or the filesystem

 Caching